tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 4. Collection variables are calculated and presented before each request.
 5. Tests are applied following each response.
 If something isn't right I want you to know about it early so I assume little to nothing about a response being successful.

-## This collection provides the following today
+## This collection provides the following

-1. Upload Inventory (Happy Path)
+1. Upload Inventory (Happy Path) - using the Headless APIs
-2. Get Running Import Jobs
+2. Get Running Import Jobs - using the Headless APIs
-3. Get and Delete Import Jobs
+3. Get and Delete Import Jobs - using the Headless APIs
-4. Get Inventory Availability (Log In Flow + Connect API)
+4. Get Inventory Availability (Log In Flow + Connect API) - using Buyer Login and Connect APIs
-5. Get Inventory Availability (oAuth Flow + Connect API)
+5. Get Inventory Availability (oAuth Flow + Connect API) - using oAuth Login and Connect APIs

-There are plans to expand on these basic examples once the B2B, D2C and Order Management collections are rolling along.
+There are plans to expand on these basic examples once the B2B, D2C and Order Management collections are rolling.

-## Example inventory upload files are provided for:
+## Example inventory upload files are provided in the respository for:

+*Note*: When uploading inventory level files the format should contain 1 item per line.
+Consult the documentation for details.

  1. Single Capricorn Coffee item
  2. Multiple Capricorn Coffee items